ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued cart project

 **Thoughts:** Had a breakthrough in figuring out how to change objects in an array by using map(), believe i've finished all functionality and only need to work on style.

+### Day 112: Nov 9, 2021

+**Today's Progress**: Started where's waldo

+**Thoughts:** Been forgetting to log.
+Finished cart project the other day.
+Learned about firebase, started on where's waldo project